• Latest

 It’s the little things that can make married life feel lonely.
 Even if people surround you, you can feel isolated and alone if you don’t have meaningful connections with them.
 Marriage can be a great way to build those connections, but it takes effort.
 The little things you do every day to connect with your spouse make a difference.

-You might send a text or email during the day to say hello and let them know you’re thinking of them.
-You might take a few minutes to chat when you get home from work.
+You might text or email during the day to say hello and let them know you’re thinking of them.
+You might take a few minutes to chat when you get home.

 You might plan a date night or weekend away.
 You might work on projects together or cuddle on the couch watching TV.
-It doesn’t matter what it is, as long as it’s something that connects you two and makes you feel close.
+It doesn’t matter what it is, as long as it connects you two and makes you feel close.

 Get Professional Help

 Married and feel lonely?
 You are not alone.
-According to a study done by the National Institute of Health, nearly one-third of all married people in the United States report feeling lonely.
+According to a National Institute of Health study, nearly one-third of all married people in the United States report feeling lonely.

 If you are feeling lonely, it is important to get professional help.
-A therapist can help you understand why you are feeling lonely and how to address the issue.
+A therapist can help you understand why you feel lonely and how to address the issue.
 They can also provide support and guidance as you work through your feelings.

 If you do not feel comfortable talking to a therapist, other options are available to you.
-There are many support groups for married people who feel lonely, and these groups can be a great way to connect with others who understand what you are going through.
+Many support groups for married people who feel lonely can be a great way to connect with others who understand what you are going through.

 Finally, remember that it is okay to ask for help.
-It would be best if you did not have to deal with loneliness on your own.
+It would be best not to have to deal with loneliness alone.

 Bottom Line

 Loneliness in marriage can be combatted with effective strategies.
-By being proactive and communicating openly, couples can reduce the feeling of loneliness and create a closer connection.
+By being proactive and communicating openly, couples can reduce loneliness and create a closer connection.

-If you are feeling lonely in your marriage, try some of the tips suggested and see if they help.
-If they don’t, be sure to consult with a therapist who can help you and your spouse explore the root of the issue and find other solutions.
+If you feel lonely in your marriage, try some of the suggested tips and see if they help.
+If they don’t, consult a therapist who can help you and your spouse explore the issue’s root and find other solutions.

 FAQs | Married But Lonely